 Missouri State University's Alcohol and Drug policy is annually distributed to every employee and student at Missouri State University out of concern for their welfare and in compliance with the Drug Free Schools and Communities Act.
 Missouri State University is committed to providing a healthy, safe, and learning environment for its students, faculty, staff, and guests.
 Abuse of alcohol and other drugs disrupts this environment and interferes with the academic and personal development of the student, and personal and professional development of university employees.
-This policy can be found at http://www.missouristate.edu/policy/Op11 01 UniversityAlcoholPolicy.htm; a printed copy can be obtained at the Office of the Dean of Students, 405 Plaster Student Union, Missouri State University, (417) 836-5527.
+View the full policy.
+A printed copy can be obtained at the Office of the Dean of Students, 405 Plaster Student Union, Missouri State University, (417) 836-5527.

-Use, possession, or distribution of narcotic, alcohol, or other controlled substances, or drug paraphernalia except as expressly permitted by law will result in disciplinary action as outlined by the MSU drug and alcohol policy found in the policy library at http://www.missouristate.edu/policy/op5\06\drugandalcohol.htm for the first violation.
+Use, possession, or distribution of narcotics, alcohol, or other controlled substances, or drug paraphernalia except as expressly permitted by law will result in disciplinary action as outlined by the MSU drug and alcohol policy for the first violation.
 Students will be dismissed from the OT Program for a second violation.
+View the full policy.